Bias Incident Response Team (BIRT)

 The Bias Incident Response Team (BIRT) convenes to ensure that affected parties and others have access to appropriate support and to assist the College a coordinated campus response to bias-related incidents and situations that may impact campus climate.
 The primary functions of BIRT are to respond, support and communicate to the campus when an incident warrants.
 While the core team meets immediately after an incident report, the broader BIRT resource meets periodically to discuss trends, campus impacts, and may suggest other campus responses.

-• Dr. Theresa Lucas, Director of Diversity, Equity, Inclusion, and Belonging (Chair & BIRT Coordinator)
+- Dr. Theresa Lucas, Interim Dean of Student Affairs (Chair & BIRT Coordinator)

-Otis College upholds all rights if individuals and protects an individual’s right to free speech and open expression.
-However, free speech does not justify discrimination, harassment or speech that may be biased or hateful.
+Otis College upholds all individuals' rights and protects their right to free speech and open expression.
+However, free speech does not justify discrimination, harassment, or speech that may be biased, violent, or hateful.
 Lastly, we report information such as general descriptions and location of the incident when relevant, but we do not report personal identifying information.

-BIRT recognizes the importance of balancing an individual’s rights to confidentiality and privacy with the community’s need to know how the college is responding to an incident.
+BIRT recognizes the importance of balancing an individual’s rights to confidentiality and privacy with the community’s need to know how the College responds to an incident.
 All incidents reported to the Bias Incident Response Team are handled with privacy and discretion.
-Any personal information obtained during the response process will be subject to disclosure only to the extent required by law, or as required for the College to respond appropriately.
+Any personal information obtained during the response process will be subject to disclosure only to the extent required by law, or as needed for the College to respond appropriately.

 Confidentiality vs. Transparency

 Occasionally, an individual may request anonymity or that information regarding a particular incident not be shared publicly.
-If there is no potential harm or impact on other individuals or the campus community, BIRT will respect an individual’s right to privacy.
-In cases where there is a community need to know, BIRT will communicate with the individual to agree on mutually beneficial ways to make public the incident.
+BIRT will respect an individual's right to privacy if there is no potential harm or impact on other individuals or the campus community.
+In cases where the campus community needs to know, BIRT will communicate with the individual to agree on mutually beneficial ways to make the incident public.